AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 by putting on a user's hat and review the code from its readability point of view.

 I shall divide this blog into two parts:
-- Part 1 talks about my recents thoughts about programming in general
+- Part 1 talks about my recents thoughts about writing `practical code` vs. `smart code` vs. `generic code`
-- Part 2 talks about one of my latest source code and its code review
+- Part 2 talks about one of my latest source code and its code review which validates the discussions of Part 1

-NOTE: - Both the parts are not exactly related though.

 ## Part 1
-### Smart code vs. Good code
+### Smart code vs. Generic code vs. Practical code
-There are so many factors that a developer needs to keep in mind, while implementing a logic.
-There are chances this developer goes too far keeping best practices in mind.
-At the end of the day, this logic will get `10/10` from various linting and other tools.
-This sounds great.
-However, the thing that I have come to realize rather late, is the ability to write code that is easy to understand by the reviewers and maintainers is the only stuff that matters.
+We need not elaborate deeply on what is generic code.
+I guess most of us understand this.
+This typically means having a lot of interfaces, higher order functions and so on to implement a given requirement.
+This will enable us to achieve extensibility.
+The only side effect will be more lines of code.
+Now this is all fine when the requirement demands such a need.

 So what is smart code then?
 Smart code will get 10 on 10 from the review hubs.
-Smart code is perhaps the best way to have the logic implemented for some piece of requirement.
+Smart code is perhaps the best way to have the logic implemented for some piece of requirement that is un-thinkable by most of the fellow developers.

 However, I have a different take with respect to code that is smart.
 I feel a code is given a smart tag, when a fellow maintainer or reviewer looks at the code and does not feel at home.
 This other fella somehow feels it must be good code,